TheBrightSparkDev/Dan-says/README.md

 # challenges overcome
 - timer(){} this was a tough one to figure out and googling didnt help much since most places said about Thread.sleep which was throwing an error at me!
 I did find a site where someone had created a stopwatch and spotted they used timeout to call the function again and this is what inspired me to try it myself as origionally it was a for loop which was running through instantly nomatter what I did.
+- I needed to change what the middle button does when clicked so had to remove the eventListener to start the game.
 # Technology used
 ## wireframes
 - adobe XD